 - Can you successfully undergo pre-employment checks that may include national police checks, misconduct screening and traffic offences.

 - Will you meet the level of health and fitness required for the role.
 Learn more by taking a close look at this fact sheet and by completing a self-assessment .

-- Make sure you read the position description and can meet all of the requirements of the role.
+- Read the position description and make sure you can meet all of the requirements of the role.

 Prison officer role

 The work of prison officers helps make the community safer for everyone.

 Prison officers establish respectful working relationships with prisoners and consistently role model pro-social behaviours:

 - integrity and honesty.